idzhalalov/codeigniter2-phpunit/README.md

-# A base testcase for Codeigniter 2.x.x
+# Testing Codeigniter 2.x with phpunit

+A base PHPUnit testcase for Codeigniter 2.x.
 The class was made for testing Codeigniter using phpunit.
 You're able to test controllers, models and libraries.

 ## Dependencies